GrinWay/ansible-install-3proxy/README.md

 Proxy's kinda vpn.

 ### Configure app
-Before installing the 3proxy, you have to have a remote server.
+Before installing the 3proxy, you have to have an installed ansible and obtained remote server.

 Then configure 2 files: